Laparoscopic Hernia Surgery

 - Less chance for infection

-How Keyhole or Laparoscopic Hernia Surgery is performed?
+How Laparoscopic Hernia Surgery is performed?

 The surgeon initiates the surgery by administering a dose of general anesthesia to relax the muscles and to put the patient in a sleep like state.
 Three small incisions are made in the abdominal wall with less bleeding and a balloon dilating device is passed to separate the peritoneum from the muscle layer.
 Once separated the balloon is replaced with a laparoscopic port and the abdomen is insufflated with CO2.
 A long thin tube like structure with a camera attached to one of its end (laparoscope) is inserted into the space to view the internal organs through a connected monitor.
 The images guide the surgeon throughout the surgery.
 Next the peritoneum is then gently pushed away from the muscle layer to reveal the sac of hernia and is pulled back into position.
 After repositioning the abdominal bulge a flexible polypropylene mesh is placed on the spot to cover the hole in the muscle.
 The mesh is fixed with tiny absorbable tacking devices.
 Lastly the incisions are closed with dissolving sutures.